Knoldus Blog Audio

 While using Future, we do not get notified when it is complete neither does it provides us a callable method which will automatically be called when the result is available but CompletableFuture provides us with a lot of callable methods which can be used as per our use case.
 But before we go through callable methods let’s have a basic understanding of runAsync() and supplyAsync() for asynchronous computation.

 This method is used when you want to return some value from the background task running asynchronously.
 It takes a Supplier and returns CompletableFuture.
-Here, Supplier is a functional interface and T is the type of value returned from the supplier.
+Here, the Supplier is a functional interface and T is the type of value returned from the supplier.
 For example:

 Note: Async methods are used to run the task on a separate thread apart from the main thread whereas the methods without the Async postfix run the execution stage using a calling thread.
-When using methods with Async postfix, you can specify the executor as second argument.
+When using methods with Async postfix, you can specify the executor as the second argument.
 By default it is ForkJoinPool.commonPool() method that is used.

 Now, let’s have a look at each of the callable method: